San Marino in the Eurovision Song Contest: History

 San Marino's three subsequent entries failed to qualify for the final.
 The 2022 entry "Stripper" by Italian singer Achille Lauro finished 14th in the semi-final, the 2023 entry "Like an Animal" by Italian band Piqued Jacks finished last in its semi-final with no points, making it the first entry from San Marino to finish with nul points, and the 2024 entry "11:11" by Spanish alternative rock band Megara finished 14th in the semi-final.
-This streak was broken in 2025, when Italian producer Gabry Ponte with "Tutta l'Italia" qualified San Marino to the final for the fourth time, where it eventually finished 26th (last) with 27 points.
+This streak was broken in 2025, when Italian producer Gabry Ponte with "Tutta l'Italia" qualified San Marino to the final for the fourth time, where it eventually finished 26th (last) with 27 points, The non qualification streak returned in 2026 after Senhit and Boy George failed to qualify with "Superstar".